tplopez/station-idf/README.md

 ## Example:

-After cloning this repository, in your terminal run:
+After cloning this repository, in your terminal run as follows to extract AMS, compute rainfall depths and plot IDF curves:

 ```sh
 python run.py \